ltsuda/machine-setup/README.md

 `chmod +x ./site.yml wrapper/playbookwrapper.sh`

-then
+then run the following command with the correct variable "wsl" set o "yes" if you're running on the WSL or "no" to if it's running on a virtual machine.

-` ./site.yml -i inventory -K `
+` ./site.yml -i inventory -K -e "wsl=yes"`

 **NOTE:**

-` -K --ask-become-pass # ask for privilege escalation password `
+` -K --ask-become-pass # ask for privilege escalation password ` ` -e --extra-vars # additional variable`